Kalumpang, Indonesia

-Kalumpang is a subdistrict (kecamatan) in the Mamuju Regency of West Sulawesi, Indonesia.
+Kalumpang is a district (kecamatan) in the Mamuju Regency of West Sulawesi, Indonesia.
 The population is composed of the Kalumpang people, most of whom rely solely on subsistence-level agriculture, especially the growing of rice, to survive.

 The language spoken throughout Kalumpang is also called Kalumpang and is similar to that of the neighbouring area, Toraja.

 Kalumpang has undergone minimal development, for example electricity is obtained from single motor generators which are of poor quality.
 However, the Government provides the area with a satellite feed so they may obtain Nationalist News.
 Infrastructure is quite under-developed and it is difficult to travel between villages during the wet season.
 Jeeps, motorbikes, out-rigger canoes, rafts and walking are used as modes of transport.

 Religion

 Kalumpang is predominantly Christian, with few Muslims in the area.
 There are no mosques in the region, which causes some tension between Christians and Muslims.

 The main village in the Kalumpang region is also called Kalumpang, with other villages such as Tambing-Tambing, Buttu, Batuisi, Hinua and Pambentengan mostly lying close to the river, in order to irrigate the rice fields.